Frankie Crocker: Radio programs

-Crocker had set out on a revolutionary endeavor known as 'Hollywood Live', which marked the beginning of a groundbreaking live radio show.
-This trailblazing show not only harnessed the power of satellite technology but also introduced a novel element: 1-800 call-in numbers.
-This innovative feature enabled music enthusiasts to actively participate without paying toll rates to the phone company and engage in the show's content.
+Crocker had set out on an innovative endeavor known as 'Hollywood Live', which marked the beginning of a live radio show.
+This show harnessed the power of satellite technology and also introduced a novel element: 1-800 call-in numbers.
+This feature enabled music enthusiasts to actively participate without paying toll rates to the phone company and engage in the show's content.

 By 1979, Crocker was shuttling between the West Coast and East Coast, with programming duties at urban station 101.9 KUTE in Los Angeles.
 Later, Crocker helped usher in a format change at KUTE and WBLS, mixing disco music with other African-American and dance music genres.
 Crocker called it "Disco and More."

 Crocker would rely on his expertise at "finding the music".
 Speaking to Radio Report magazine, an industry periodical, Crocker said, "There is nothing I won't play if I hear it and like it and feel it will go for my market".

 WBLS helped break Blondie, Madonna, Shannon, D Train, The System, Colonel Abrams, Alicia Myers and supermodel Grace Jones as popular recording artists.
 He made, "Love is the Message" by MFSB as NYC's unofficial anthem on the radio.
 WBLS airplay made "Ain't No Stoppin Us Now" by McFadden and Whitehead a favorite cookout, church, wedding and graduation song.
 "The Magnificent Seven" by the Clash became a hot song in the Black Community.

 Crocker brought Cameroon-native Manu Dibango's "Soul Makossa" to the attention of American audiences.
 He also gave America exposure to an obscure genre called "Reggae" and he helped make popular to American audiences a Jamaican rocker named Bob Marley.
 Fatback Band frontman Bill Curtis credited Crocker with breaking the group in New York.

 Frankie Crocker was inducted into the Buffalo Broadcasting Hall of Fame in 2000 and the New York State Broadcasters Association Hall of Fame in 2005.
 In 2025, Crocker was selected for induction into the National Rhythm and Blues Hall of Fame.